-1. Prepare the carrot cake base.
-Mix all the ingredients in a food processor (or a high speed blender) until a dough forms.
-The dough should be a little sticky but smooth enough to be shaped in a form.
-If too sticky and wet, add more almond flour.
+- Mix all the ingredients in a food processor (or a high speed blender) until a paste forms.
+It should be a little sticky but dry and smooth enough to be shaped.
+If the dough is too sticky and wet, add more almond flour.

-2. Put the Carrot Cake mixture in a square or rectangular form and press well using a spatula or your fingers to pack.
-Place the form in freezer to allow to Harden while you prepare the frosting.
+- Put the mixture in a square or rectangular form and press firmly using a spatula or your fingers to form a regular layer.
+Place in freezer to harden while you prepare the frosting.

-4. Remove the Carrot Cake base from freezer and pour the frosting mixture on top.
-Firmly tap the form on a flat surface to spread evenly the frosting and remove any air bubbles.
+- Remove the Carrot Cake from the freezer and pour the frosting mixture on top.
+Firmly tap on your countertop to remove any bubbles or air and smooth the surface of the frosting.

 - Return in freezer for at least 2 hours or until the frosting is firm.